Take control of your money

 I’ve had the honor of working with a lot of financially successful people and every time I ask about how they got there, one of their key contributions to success is simply the fact that they always put away a little money.
-Pay yourself first is something must people understand but don’t always practice.
-It is such a common sense message but unfortunately common sense is not common enough.
+Pay yourself first is something most people understand but don’t always practice.
+It is such a common-sense message but unfortunately, common sense is not common enough.

 If you don’t think this strategy works, then why do you think the government figured out a long time ago that the best way to ensure that you will pay your taxes is to make sure it is the first thing taken off your paycheques?
 David Bach, author of the Automatic Millionaire says, “The secret to success is to pay yourself automatically by setting up an automatic withdrawal from your bank accounts the day after you get paid.

-Pay yourself first is one of the basic strategies to financial success.
+Pay yourself first is one of the basic strategies for financial success.

 5. Understand taxes.